20 serious answers to 20 serious questions.

 Imagine if you were lesbian or gay and your preacher and parents and Sunday School teachers constantly told you, You're a terrible sinner and God hates you!

 Imagine further that you had trusted Jesus Christ as your Savior and knew you were saved.
 Imagine further that you loved God and your fellow Christians and did not fit the lesbian or gay stereotypes.
 Imagine further that your spirit was grieved and wounded by the constant attacks on who you are as a person, by those in positions of Christian leadership.

 In that situation, it is normal to start studying, to see if the Bible really says the mean things you keep hearing or if perhaps, they've gone off the rails and are giving their opinion instead of what God actually says in the Bible.

 I believe Christians should tell the truth and should always preach and teach the Bible, in context.
 That means they should stop taking the clobber verses out of context.
-That means they should stop using the clobber verses out of context, to spiritually beat up on lesbians and gays.
+That means they should stop using the clobber verses out of context, to spiritually assault and beat up on lesbians and gays.
 These are my answers to these interesting questions.

 We are saved: